min2ha/ukwa-site/content/target/49161/index.en.md

   "subject": "Political Action and Communication"
 }

-# Stand up to Racism Wales on Facebook

 A page for anti racism campaigns and anti racists in Wales to organise and promote anti racism activity.
 It is linked to Stand Up to racism UK.